-1 Introduction
+Introduction

 A growing literature seeks to estimate principal value-added (VA): statistical models that isolate the contributions of individual principals to school performance, most often conceptualized as student test score gains, in an education production function.
-VA methods applied to principals can provide answers to two important questions: (1) How important are principals as inputs to student learning?
-(2) Who is an effective principal?
-Extant work consistently finds that principals matter, with the magnitude of principal effects typically ranging between 0.05 and 0.20 student-level standard deviations (SD) (Grissom, Kalogrides, and Loeb 2015; Bartanen 2020; Dhuey and Smith 2018; Chiang, Lipscomb, and Gill 2016; Branch, Hanushek, and Rivkin 2012).
+VA methods applied to principals can provide answers to two important questions: (1) Who is an effective principal?
+(2) How important are principals as inputs to student learning?
+Extant work consistently finds that principals matter, with the magnitude of principal effects typically ranging between 0.05 and 0.20 student-level standard deviations (SD) (Bartanen, 2020; Branch, Hanushek, & Rivkin, 2012; Chiang, Lipscomb, & Gill, 2016; Dhuey & Smith, 2018; Grissom, Kalogrides, & Loeb, 2015).
 In other words, a 1 SD increase in principal VA increases student achievement by 0.05 to 0.20 SD.

 A key empirical challenge to estimating principal effects is to account for myriad school- or district-level factors that affect student learning but that principals cannot control.
 For example, principals cannot control the neighborhood in which the school is located and they similarly face constraints around teacher hiring and/or retention due to district policies or local labor market conditions.
 These school factors are often difficult to measure and may not be well-captured by available proxy measures, such as average student demographics.
 The approach taken in prior studies is to estimate a two-way regression model that includes principal and school fixed effects (FE), under the assumption that such unobserved school factors are largely fixed across time.
 In this model, identification of the principal fixed effects (i.e., the VA estimates) is restricted to within-school variation, but additional across-school comparisons of principals are possible if some principals work in multiple schools over time.
-Mobility groups formed by principals and schools due to principals transitioning across schools are termed "connected networks" in the principal VA literature (e.g., Bartanen 2020; Chiang, Lipscomb, and Gill 2016; Burkhauser 2017).1
+Mobility groups formed by principals and schools due to principals transitioning across schools are termed "connected networks" in the principal VA literature (e.g., Bartanen, 2020; Burkhauser, 2017; Chiang et al., $2016).^{1}$